SangTran01/P1-Movie-Trailer-Website/README.md

 ## Details

-* This application allows the user to filter restaurants from a list and view them on a map.
+* This is a html page displaying movie title and images